-This is one of my photographs, named Purples & Bee, that I offer in my Flower Shop.
-I took it years ago while on a walk in our gardens with my phone.
-I am not a professional photographer obviously and that’s precisely why I created my flower shop: I wanted to inspire others too to just enjoy nature and whatever gives them pleasure and joy, without worrying that it needs to be perfect.
-There is something quite special about the unedited and real, especially in our modern world.
+I only use my phone to take the photographs, not a camera, and whenever they reveal themselves and I feel it in the moment, there they are.
+That’s another reason: I wanted to inspire others too to just enjoy nature and whatever gives them pleasure and joy, without worrying that it needs to be perfect.
+There is something deeply special about the unedited and real, especially in our modern world.
 Beauty awaits us to reveal itself, and on your paths of life, love and beauty await to be experienced by you in whatever shape or form you are able to receive them.

 One-twelfth of a teaspoon is the result of a bee’s entire lifespan of work, which can involve visiting millions of flowers over several weeks.
 So there I was, holding the life of a bee.
 One full honey stick, the one that is sold in most bee farms, is the life work of twelve bees.
 I still have the honey stick at home, keeping it preciously as humble reminder of the labour of love and work things take.

-So here I am today thinking of the honey we hold, honey we make, and the honey of others we hold in our hands.
+So here I am today, thinking of the honey we hold, honey we make, and the honey of others we hold in our hands.
 Do we even realize how precious it all is and how we must fight to keep it pure and alive.

-I know we live in a world where so much is no longer done by human hands, or even human minds, or love and caring, but my god I love it when it is.
+I know we live in a world where so much is no longer done by human hands, or love and caring, but my god I love it when it is.
 I’ve always loved doing it all myself, creating with my hands, and perhaps that’s why I appreciate it in others also still.
 I love when someone makes a dress, writes essays and poetry, cooks a meal, makes a doll house by gluing wooden pieces, writes hand written love letters – and just creates something with their own hands, own heart, own mind, this is what makes things beautiful and living.

 I think also in our modern world we’ve kind of forgotten how to appreciate, because everything has become almost replaceable or just not loved.
 How can something be loved if we don’t love it?
 And how can we love it if we don’t appreciate it and spend time with it and cherish it?